 Jason Bourne is again being hunted by the CIA.
-It begins when Nicky Parson a former CIA operative who helped Bourne who then went under and now works with a man who's a whistle blower and is out to expose the CIA's black ops.
-So Nicky hacks into the CIA and downloads everything on all their Black Ops including Treadstone which Bourne was a part of.
-And Heather Lee, a CIA agent discovers the hack and brings it to the attention of CIA Director Dewey, the man behind the Black Ops.
-He then orders Parsons be found and hopefully Bourne too.Written by
+It begins when Nicky Parsons a former CIA operative who helped Bourne, who went under and now works with a man who's a whistle blower and is out to expose the CIA's black ops.
+Nicky hacks into the CIA and downloads everything on all their Black Ops, including Treadstone which Bourne was a part of.
+And Heather Lee, a CIA agent, discovers the hack and brings it to the attention of CIA Director Dewey, the man behind the Black Ops.
+He orders Parsons be found and, hopefully, Bourne, too.Written by

 149 of 207 people found this review helpful.